rebelsky/sams-assorted-musings-reflections/megan-goering.md

 pathways to make sure that she reached that point [2].
 She was both inspirational and easy to interact with.

-Megan also seemed to do a lot of planning for this visit, which we did via Skype rather than in person.
+Megan also seemed to do a lot of planning for the visit of a few weeks ago, a visit that we did via Skype rather than in person.
 Again, she asked the students to do some homework, and send her some notes.
 Not all did, and we also had some guests, so she asked each student to say a bit about themselves.
 And then she challenged each student to say more.
 "Is there anything you don't get sick of?"
 "What are you nerding around with?"
 "Is there a moment from (the thing you love) that stands out?"
 After hearing from each student, she'd then come up with a great, pithy, one-sentence description of something that student might pursue.
 I loved seeing how she mixed challenge, praise, and advice as she interacted with each student.

 Once again, Megan spent most of the time talking about her life story (one that is much more complex now) and answering questions.
 This time,